Artisan-Lab/tag-std/pre-RFC.md

   * The OP is about safe code scope in big unsafe block, which is not discussed in our RFC.
   * But scottmcm's comments are good inspiration for our RFC.
 * 2024-12: [Pre-RFC: Unsafe reasons](https://internals.rust-lang.org/t/pre-rfc-unsafe-reasons/22093) proposed by chrefr
-  * good improvement on abstracting safety comments to single identifier that is machine readable and checkable, but doesn't specify arguments and string interpolation to be more fine-grained on unsafe reasons
+  * This is a good improvement on abstracting safety comments into a single, machine-readable and checkable identifier.
+However, it doesn't specify arguments and lacks more fine-grained string interpolation for detailing unsafe reasons.
-  * big request on language and compiler change, while safety tags in our RFC is lightweight
+  * It also requests big changes on language and compiler change, while safety tags in our RFC is lightweight
 * 2025-02: [Pre-RFC: Single function call `unsafe`](https://internals.rust-lang.org/t/pre-rfc-single-function-call-unsafe/22343) proposed by tczajka
-  * single unsafe call is a good practice, but postfix `.unsafe` needs more compiler supports but doesn't suggest any improvement on safe comments
+  * The practice of using a single unsafe call is good, but the postfix `.unsafe` requires more compiler support and does not offer suggestions for improving safe comments.
-  * our RFC supports annotating safety tags on any expression including single calls
+  * Our RFC, however, supports annotating safety tags on any expression, including single calls.
 * 2025-05: [Pre-RFC: Granular Unsafe Blocks - A more explicit and auditable approach](https://internals.rust-lang.org/t/pre-rfc-granular-unsafe-blocks-a-more-explicit-and-auditable-approach/23022) proposed by Redlintles
-  * safety categories suggested are too broad
-  * while safety propeties in our RFC are more granular and semantics-specifc
+  * The safety categories suggested are overly broad.
+In contrast, the safety properties outlined in our RFC are more granular and semantics-specific.
 * 2025-07: [Unsafe assertion invariants](https://internals.rust-lang.org/t/unsafe-assertion-invariants/23206)
-  * good idea to embed safety requirements/contract/information into doc comments, which is similar to one of the goals in our RFC
+  * It’s a good idea to embed safety requirements into doc comments, which aligns with one of the goals in our RFC.

 ## Alternatives from Rust for Linux